Bentham Science offers discounts to those corresponding authors who are based in low-income countries*.

 Bentham Science offers 50% discount on the Open Access Plus (Gold Open Access) Fee, Quick Track Fee and Article Processing Charges (APC) for manuscripts of the corresponding authors based in countries categorized as low-income economies by World Bank (list given below).

-A successful electronic submission of a manuscript will be followed by a system-generated acknowledgement to the principal/corresponding author.
-Any queries therein should be addressed to email@example.com
+A successful electronic submission of the manuscript will be confirmed by a system-generated email acknowledgement to the principal/corresponding author immediately.
+Any queries therein should be addresse at firstname.lastname@example.org.

 COPYRIGHT / ARCHIVING POLICY